flexera-public/policy_templates/cost/google/old_snapshots/README.md

 - *Email addresses* - A list of email addresses to notify
 - *Snapshot age* - The number of dates since the snapshot was created.
-- *Snapshot Tag List* - list of tags that a snapshot can have to exclude it from the list.
+- *Exclusion Label List* - list of tags that a snapshot can have to exclude it from the list.

 ## Policy Actions